Wetland: Ramsar Convention

-The Convention on Wetlands of International Importance, especially as Waterfowl Habitat, or Ramsar Convention, is an international treaty designed to address global concerns regarding wetland loss and degradation.
+The Ramsar Convention (full title: Convention on Wetlands of International Importance, especially as Waterfowl Habitat), is an international treaty designed to address global concerns regarding wetland loss and degradation.
 The primary purposes of the treaty are to list wetlands of international importance and to promote their wise use, with the ultimate goal of preserving the world's wetlands.
 Methods include restricting access to some wetland areas, as well as educating the public to combat the misconception that wetlands are wastelands.
 The Convention works closely with five International Organisation Partners (IOPs).
 These are: Birdlife International, the IUCN, the International Water Management Institute, Wetlands International and the World Wide Fund for Nature.
 The partners provide technical expertise, help conduct or facilitate field studies and provide financial support.
-The IOPs also participate regularly as observers in all meetings of the Conference of the Parties and the Standing Committee and as full members of the Scientific and Technical Review Panel.

 Restoration

 Restoration and restoration ecologists intend to return wetlands to their natural trajectory by aiding directly with the natural processes of the ecosystem.
 These direct methods vary with respect to the degree of physical manipulation of the natural environment and each are associated with different levels of restoration.
 Restoration is needed after disturbance or perturbation of a wetland.
-Disturbances include exogenous factors such as flooding or drought.
-Other external damage may be anthropogenic disturbance caused by clear-cut harvesting of trees, oil and gas extraction, poorly defined infrastructure installation, over grazing of livestock, ill-considered recreational activities, alteration of wetlands including dredging, draining, and filling, and other negative human impacts.
-Disturbance puts different levels of stress on an environment depending on the type and duration of disturbance.
 There is no one way to restore a wetland and the level of restoration required will be based on the level of disturbance although, each method of restoration does require preparation and administration.